barrettotte/not-a-rat/README.md

 ## Summary

-- User runs installer, `Discord-Nitro-Free-2024-v2.4.exe`
+- User runs installer, `Discord-Nitro-Free-2024-v2.7.exe`
 - Prompts user if they trust the program and want to install
   - Clicking "No", just continues to display prompt
 - After clicking "Yes", installer downloads "second stage" named `Rat.exe` and places on Desktop
+- Alert that install was successful pops up and `Rat.exe` is executed
 - `Rat.exe` displays rotating 3D model of a rat from Halo 3

 Get it?
-Rat as in RAT (Remote Access Trojan)...this was dumb...
+Rat as in RAT (Remote Access Trojan)...haha...

-TODO: package rat assets in binary with .rc files

-TODO: screenshots and summary
+TODO: screenshots/video

 ## Development